angelaheumann/Medium-Blog-Post/README.md

 ### Key Questions
 * How well can we predict claps?
 What aspects correlate well to clap?
 * How well can we predict reading time?
 What aspects correlate well to reading time?
-* What aspects correlate well to a high clap?
+* What aspects correlate well to a high clap/ best clap (0.75/0.9 percentile)?
-* What aspects correlate well to reading time for high claps?
+* What aspects correlate well to reading time for high claps/ best claps(0.75/0.9 percentile)?

 ### How to run it
 First install requirements